infracost/docs/docs/usage_based_resources.md

 #### Fetch from CloudWatch

 As of Infracost CLI `v0.9.8`, we're experimenting with fetching the following usage file values from CloudWatch when `--sync-usage-file` is used (falling back to using 0).
-This enables you to get a quick idea of what the historic usage for those resource has been and adjust if needed.
+This enables you to quickly see what the last 30-day usage for those resources have been and adjust if needed.
 If the CLI can fetch the following values from CloudWatch, it will overwrite them in the usage file.
 - `aws_dynamodb_table`: data storage, read capacity and write capacity units
 - `aws_lambda_function`: function duration and requests

-Please [contact us](/docs/support/) if you find this useful or have feedback.
+Please use [this GitHub discussion](https://github.com/infracost/infracost/discussions/985) to let us know if you find this useful or have feedback.

 ### 2. Edit usage file